tekinengin/python-scala-rust-LogisticRegression-with-SGD/README.md

 Max Memory Usage: Max Memory Used while running program

-Note: CPU Time is Elapsed by \textit{perf stat} and max memory usage is elapsed by \textit{/usr/bin/time}
+Note: CPU Time is Elapsed by {perf stat} and max memory usage is elapsed by {/usr/bin/time}